arhyachan/Watson-for-Oncology-AI-Ethics/README.md

 3. Upload the `.py` files using the file panel on the left
 4. In a new cell, run: `!python safety_checker.py` (repeat for each file)

+Alternatively you can use the AI Ethics.ipynb file

 ---

 ## References